 Brecon is set for a whirlwind of performances this year -with an all-encompassing line-up you are set to see some of the biggest names in jazz as well as a parade of up-and-comers.
-With the fringe beginning on Thursday 11th-Sunday 14th August and the Jazz Weekend taking place on the 12th-14th, its going to be the best yet!!!
+With the fringe beginning on Thursday 10th-Sunday 13th August and the Jazz Weekend taking place on the 11th-13th, its going to be the best yet!!!

-There will be street entertainment and activities in Bethel Square, a ‘Food Feast’ next to the Wellington Monument and Brecon Farmers Market at the Market Hall.
-In addition, Brecon Fringe Festival will ensure there is music for every taste in scores of different venues across the town.
+Friday, Saturday and Sunday will see lots of activity around the town, music in the streets, stalls… In addition, Brecon Fringe Festival will ensure there is music for every taste in scores of different venues across the town.

 Brecon Fringe Festival

 The Brecon Fringe Festival hosts events place all over the town of Brecon, organised by local landlords, venue owners and individuals.
 The majority of events are free, with others asking for a very small fee.
+There are 30+ venues again in 2017 with live music and other events taking place all over town and in nearby villages.
 The Fringe offers a range of musical tastes from local artists and those from further afield.
-Acts this year include Ragsy- a previous contestant of the popular tv programme ‘The Voice’, Glamawayne- Birmingham based singer song writer with a smooth Roots Reggae style and many Welsh bands to enjoy.
+Acts this year include Ragsy- a previous contestant of the popular tv programme ‘The Voice’, and many Welsh bands to enjoy.
 See a full line up of events here.